mikeolivotto/mikeolivotto.github.io/README.md

 `npm run deploy` builds a production version and sends to gh-pages branch on remote (still need to push main repo as normal)

-App uses markdown [Single Page Apps for GitHub Pages](https://github.com/rafgraph/spa-github-pages) to solve the issues with client-side rendering
+App uses [Single Page Apps for GitHub Pages](https://github.com/rafgraph/spa-github-pages) to solve the issues with client-side rendering

 To investigate - https://github.com/nfl/react-helmet might be an answer to updating metadata/titles etc